microsoft/onnxruntime-genai/src/java/src/test/android/README.md

 Build for Android with the additional  `--build_java` and `--android_run_emulator` options.

 e.g.
-`./build --android --android_ndk D:\Android\ndk\26.2.11394342\ --android_abi x86_64 --ort_home 'path to unzipped onnxruntime-android.aar from https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-android/<version>' --build_java --android_run_emulator`
+`./build --android --android_home D:\Android --android_ndk_path D:\Android\ndk\26.3.11579264\ --android_abi x86_64 --ort_home 'path to unzipped onnxruntime-android.aar from https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-android/<version>' --build_java --android_run_emulator`

 Please note that you must set the `--android_abi` value to match the local system architecture, as the Android instrumentation test is run on an Android emulator on the local system.

+See ../../AndroidBuild.md for more information on building for Android.

 #### Build Output

-The build will generate two apks which is required to run the test application in `$YOUR_BUILD_DIR/java/androidtest/android/app/build/outputs/apk`:
+The build will generate two apks which is required to run the test application in `$YOUR_BUILD_DIR/src/java/androidtest/app/build/outputs/apk`:

-* `androidtest/debug/app-debug-androidtest.apk`
+* `androidTest/debug/app-debug-androidTest.apk`
 * `debug/app-debug.apk`

-**TODO**: Update emulator name if it is not `ort_android` once we finishing adding the `android_run_emulator` logic to build.py
-After running the build script, the two apks will be installed on `ort_android` emulator and it will automatically run the test application in an adb shell.
+After running the build script, the two apks will be installed on `ort_genai_android` emulator and it will automatically run the test application in an adb shell.